dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native-part-2/index.md

     }
 ```

 🚀And, we'll need to install the `react-native-fs` module to get the video file size.
-Run `yarn add react-native-fs` and then manually add `pod 'RNFS', :path => '../node_modules/react-native-fs'` to your Podfile like before.
+Run `npm install react-native-fs` and then manually add `pod 'RNFS', :path => '../node_modules/react-native-fs'` to your Podfile like before.
 Then, run `pod install` and add the following import statement:

 ```js
 import { stat } from 'react-native-fs';